syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Custom-Icons.md

 ## Leading and trailing view visibility customization

-The ShowLeadingView and ShowTrailingView properties in SfTextInputLayout can be used to control the visibility of the leading and trailing views.
-Even if the content is already loaded in their respective views, their visibility can be changed.
+The [`ShowLeadingView`]() and [`ShowTrailingView`] properties in [`SfTextInputLayout`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html) can be used to control the visibility of the leading and trailing views respectively.

 {% tabs %}